 Finally, freshness remains a constant All the plants where KINDER SUR-PRISE and KINDER JOY are produced use raw materials and ingredients carefully sourced upstream from suppliers that are assessed at Group level using a universal set of criteria.
-During the goods-in acceptance process, all plants apply a control plan that is defined centrally by the specific risk analysis criteria.
+During the goods-in acceptance process, all plants apply a control plan that is defined centrally by the order to ensure maximum freshness Group's Quality Department using specific risk analysis criteria.